How do Small Businesses Manage to Hire Great Employees?

 Fresh graduates and first-time job seekers are always looking for better opportunities.
 In all probability, they may use your organization as a stepping stone to gain experience so that they can reach the next level in their career.
 This is why small business owners face a higher attrition rate.

 The question remains, how to recruit good employees for a small business?
-Even before we get started, you should first work out the nitty-gritty details like how many employees you need and how bad you really need them.
+Even before we get started, you should first work out the nitty-gritty details like how many employees you need and how badly you really need them.

 Here are some tips that you may find useful in the recruitment process: